C. N. Annadurai: Legacy

 The magazine India Today has listed Annadurai in its "Top 100 people who shaped India by thought, action, art, culture and spirit".
 In 2010, Anna Centenary Library was established in Chennai in remembrance of Annadurai.

 A life-size statue of Annadurai was unveiled on 1 October 2002 in the Parliament House by then President of India, A.P.J.
 Abdul Kalam in his honour and the function was attended by notable politicians.

 On 31 July 2020, Alandur metro station in Chennai has been renamed as Arignar Anna Alandur Metro by Government of Tamil Nadu to honour him.

+His wife Rani Annadurai did not enter active politics after his death.
+She contested from Bangalore North Lok Sabha constituency in 1977 Indian general election and lost.
+She died in 1996 at Chennai.
+They never had any children and hence they have adopted the four sons of Annadurai's elder sister namely Parimalam, Ilangovan, Gowthaman and Rajendra Babu.
+The granddaughter of Parimalam is Prithika Rani, an Indian Foreign Service officer of 2019 batch.